drts01/notes/stackedit/edu/Code School.md

 Code is a written set of instructions that tells the computer what to do.

 ### What is CS?
+>Thefundamental question underlying all of computing is, What can be(efficiently) automated?
+Encyclopedia of Computer Science
 # Mission

 ## Objectives